jack0son/woke-dapp/@woke/web3-nact/README.md

 parameter.

-Allows you to separate the domain logic of your web3 service, such as an oracle, market maker etc, from web3 boiler plate and web3 failures isolates failures so you can focus on the availability ...
+Allows you to separate the domain logic of your web3 service, such as an oracle, market maker, analytics backend etc., from web3 boiler plate and failures so you can focus more on behaviour and less on reliability.

-It also implements useful preset algorithms for transaction preflight processes like gas estimation, and nonce and address pool management.
+It also implements useful preset algorithms for transaction preflight processes like gas estimation, and nonce and address pool management, which can easily be substituted or optimized for your use case.

-- Cleanly decouple web3 management from core logic - sending transactions, getting contract data, and
+- Cleanly decouple web3 provider management/supervision from blockchain interactions.
 - Supervision policies with various levels of fault reporting granularity.
-- Modularity allows you to easily plug in your own supervision policies and preflight logic
+- Easily plug in your own supervision policies and preflight logic.

+### How do I send a transaction?

+## Under the hood

+Web3-act uses an actor model (built with [wact](https://jack0son/wact)) to address the recurring concurrency and reliability issues encountered with complex web3 services, and isolate their failures into separate execution contexts.

+The core is a web3 provider actor as the gateway coordinator through which all other components interact with the ethereum blockchain.
+The core ensures connection availability and synchronises distribution of transaction nonces.
+Basically a glorified semaphore.

+1. Coordinate transaction nonces and provider connections
+2. Isolate provider failures from transaction failures

 Use web3-act to build a microservice